 |

-Bottom line: The best web hosting service for shared hosting
+Bottom line: The best shared web hosting service

-Hostinger is our pick for the best shared hosting service due to its excellent value.
-It’s also one of the best web hosting services we’ve tested based on its overall value, performance, and ease of use.
+Hostinger is our pick for the best shared web hosting service for most new website owners, combining beginner-friendly tools, reliable performance, and some of the most affordable plans available.
+It's also one of the best web hosting services we've tested overall.

 FAQs